rayweitzenberg/generator-mechaneyes/app/templates/README.md

 # Notes on the Readme Elements Above

+### Image of Main
+The image you include up top is typically a portion of the layout defined by the design team.
+This is included simply to give a quick hint as to what this project is.

 ### Examples of Types

 - Feature Page
 - Banner
     - L3
     - PDP
 - Custom Feature
 - Template
 - Content Header

-**Image of Main** up top is typically a portion of the layout defined by the design team.
-Included simply to give a quick idea as to what this project centers upon.
+### Formatting Lists

-For the sake of formatting, lists need to include two spaces at the ends of lines to force line breaks.
+Custom lists — like project deets above — need to include two spaces at the ends of lines to force line breaks.